KnowThePepper

 Flavor notes: sharp and pungent.

-Dundicut Pepper Nutrition Facts & Health Benefits
+Dundicut Pepper Nutrition Facts & Serving Context

 Like most hot chilis in the 30,000–65,000 SHU range, Dundicut is nutritionally dense relative to its small size.
 Dried chilis concentrate nutrients significantly - a single gram of dried Dundicut delivers meaningful amounts of vitamin C, vitamin A (as beta-carotene), and iron.